nodejs/node-addon-examples/website/docs/build-tools/node-pre-gyp.md

 Set the `module_name` value for your project to a valid C variable name.

 The sample above shows recommended values for the `module_path`, `remote_path`, `package_name` properties.
 Set the appropriate bucket name and AWS region values for your project in the `host` property.

-The `napi_versions` property instructs node-pre-gyp to request one or more N-API builds.
-It is _required_ for N-API add-on modules.
-For N-API modules that do not require a specific N-API version, the recommended value is `3`.
-If your module requires specific N-API versions, include them in the `napi_versions` array.
+The `napi_versions` property instructs node-pre-gyp to request one or more Node-API builds.
+It is _required_ for Node-API add-on modules.
+For Node-API modules that do not require a specific Node-API version, the recommended value is `3`.
+If your module requires specific Node-API versions, include them in the `napi_versions` array.

-The [node-pre-gyp documentation](https://github.com/mapbox/node-pre-gyp#1-add-new-entries-to-your-packagejson) has complete information including [N-API considerations](https://github.com/mapbox/node-pre-gyp#n-api-considerations).
+The [node-pre-gyp documentation](https://github.com/mapbox/node-pre-gyp#1-add-new-entries-to-your-packagejson) has complete information including [Node-API considerations](https://github.com/mapbox/node-pre-gyp#n-api-considerations).

 ## binding.gyp